fronx/fronx.github.io/_posts/2013-07-14-decisions-and-self-assessment.md

 layout: post
 title:  "Decisions and self-assessment"
 date:   2013-07-14
-summary: "Personal thoughts when I decided to quit my job."
+excerpt: "Personal thoughts when I decided to quit my job."
 ---

 I decided to quit my job without knowing what exactly I should do afterwards.
 Two months to go before I will be unemployed!
 What this means is that I've essentially set myself a deadline for coming up with a plan for what to do next.
 It's the first time I'm doing this and it's quite an interesting experience.